 It will please every Elk to know that the September 20th issue of The Saturday Evening Post carries an interesting article on the Newington, Conn., Hospital for Crippled Children where victims of Legg-Calvé-Perthes disease, a crippling hip ailment, are being cared for.
-For many years the Newington Home has been a major charitable interest of the Connecticut Elks Assn.
-In the Post story, reference is made to the Association, in particular to the \$15,000 bus, equipped with an hydraulic lift, which the Connecticut Elks gave the Hospital to replace one they'd donated some years ago.
-There is also a photograph of some of the youngsters, one of whom wears a hat on which the word "Elks" is imprinted.
-The picture was taken on one of the frequent picnic outings the Elks of the Nutmeg State, as well as other benevolent groups, provide for these unfortunate children.
+The Newington Home has for many years been a major charitable interest of the Connecticut Elks Association.
+In the Post story, reference is made to the Association, in particular to the \$15,000 bus, equipped with hydraulic lift, which it has given the Hospital.
+There is also a photograph of some of the youngsters, one of whom wears a special hat on which the word "Elks" is imprinted.